servo/book/src/architecture/directory-structure.md

 - **components**
   - **bluetooth** — Implementation of the bluetooth thread.
-  - **bluetooth_traits** — APIs to the bluetooth crate for crates that don't want to depend on the bluetooth crate for build speed reasons.
   - **canvas** — Implementation of painting threads for 2D and WebGL canvases.
-  - **canvas_traits** — APIs to the canvas crate for crates that don't want to depend on the canvas crate for build speed reasons.
   - **compositing** — Integration with OS windowing/rendering and event loop.
   - **constellation** — Management of resources for a top-level browsing context (ie. tab).
   - **devtools** — In-process server to allow manipulating browser instances via a remote Firefox developer tools client.
-  - **devtools_traits** — APIs to the devtools crate for crates that don't want to depend on the devtools crate for build speed reasons.
   * **fonts** — Code for dealing with fonts and text shaping.
-  * **fonts_traits** — APIs to the fonts crate for crates that don't want to depend on the fonts crate for build speed reasons.
   - **layout** — Converts page content into positioned, styled boxes and passes the result to the renderer.
   - **layout_thread** — Runs the threads for layout, communicates with the script thread, and calls into the layout crate to do the layout.
   - **msg** — Shared APIs for communicating between specific threads and crates.
   - **net** — Network protocol implementations, and state and resource management (caching, cookies, etc.).
-  - **net_traits** — APIs to the net crate for crates that don't want to depend on the net crate for build speed reasons.
   - **plugins** — Syntax extensions, custom attributes, and lints.
   - **profile** — Memory and time profilers.
-  - **profile_traits** — APIs to the profile crate for crates that don't want to depend on the profile crate for build speed reasons.
   - **script** — Implementation of the DOM (native Rust code and bindings to SpiderMonkey).
   - **script_bindings** - Support code and bindings generated from WebIDL files.
     The bindings consist of traits representing WebIDL interfaces and glue code for the